qiime2/dev-docs/source/storing-data/provenance.rst

 and are housed in directories named with their respective UUIDs.

 .. figure:: ../img/provenance/prov_files.svg
-   :alt: A legend indicating how we abbreviate one action's provenance records with single "multiple-files" icon.
+   :alt: A legend indicating how we abbreviate one action's provenance records
+         with a single "multiple-files" icon.

 With the exception of the current Result (whose provenance lives in ``provenance/``, every Action is captured in a directory titled with the Action's :term:`UUID`.